Map stores sorted key - value pairs. The keys are unique, can't be modified but can be deleted.

 Example:

-In this example, 2 records have been inserted with string
+In this example, 2 records have been inserted with string keys and int values.

 If we uncomment the last line, an exception will be thrown.